-The status of the Applicant's current procurement plan, including procurement and delivery of all major equipment to construct the Project, inclusive of any equipment that has previously been purchased or contracted for the Project.
-If no major equipment has been purchased or contracted, Applicants should include a plan to procure all the components, including equipment from OEMs, relevant communications with OEMs, estimated lead time for delivery of Project components to the site and any quotes/pricing received from OEMs for the Project components.
+The status of the Applicant's procurement plan, including procurement and delivery of all major equipment to construct the Project, inclusive of any equipment that has previously been purchased or contracted for the Project.
+If no major equipment has been purchased or contracted, Applicants should include a plan to procure all the major components, including equipment from Original Equipment Manufacturers (OEMs), relevant communications with OEMs, estimated lead time for delivery of Project components to the site and any quotes/pricing received from OEMs for the Project components.

-As permitted by the NGEA, the Commission may extend the proposed commercial operating date for an additional 12 months for Good Cause Shown Conditions when events or circumstances have occurred beyond the reasonable control of the Project developer.
+As permitted by the NGEA, the Commission may extend the proposed Commercial Operation Date for an additional 24 months for Good Cause Shown Conditions when events or circumstances have occurred beyond the reasonable control of the Project developer.

 Schedule extensions due to the Good Cause Shown Conditions will require 30-day notice, milestone compliance, and mitigation proof.
-All extensions are capped at 12 months cumulative (18 months with Force Majeure overlap), with monthly progress reports and third-party verification for claims over 6 months.
-Force majeure (e.g., grid outages, pandemics) may add up to 6 extra months.
+All extensions are capped at 24 months cumulative (30 months with Force Majeure overlap), with monthly progress reports and third-party verification for claims over 6 months.
+Force majeure (e.g., grid outages, pandemics) may add up to 6 additional months.